HirstR/GitExercise/README.md

 In addition, extensive automation will be necessary to ensure the level of reliability and stability alluded to in the first paragraph above.

 An implementation of a test stub is included in this repository.
 I chose Python to implement the tests, since the language is designed to be easy to read and maintain, including inline documentation.
 Also, there is broad developer and tool support, including bindings to test libraries such as Selenium.
-There is even a GitHub client library (libgit) which would serve as an interoperability acid test with this ersatz GitHub implementation.
+There are even several GitHub client implementations, such as PyGitHub, which would serve as excellent interoperability acid tests for this ersatz GitHub implementation.